skoike/bunpu/README.md

 - Generate a distribution from the histogram of the measured data
 - Generate distribution by specifying range, mean, and standard deviation
-- Four arithmetic operations between generated distributions
+- Four arithmetic operations between generated distributions and time series integral
 - Graph display of distribution
 - Output distribution elements to a file
 - 1D to 3D vector distribution processing above all